-Although researches show a progressive pattern in the stages of Alzheimer’s disease, however, each Alzheimer’s patient moves through its stages in their way.
-When you have a basic knowledge of these stages, it would be easier to take care of a patient.
+Although researches show a progressive pattern in the stages of Alzheimer’s disease, each Alzheimer’s patient moves through its stages in their way.
+When you have a basic knowledge of these stages, taking care of a patient is more manageable.

 There are seven stages of Alzheimer’s disease.
 These includes:

 Usually, in this stage, the patient doesn’t show any signs or symptoms of the disease.
-However, change in their brain started to occur years before a person shows its symptoms.
-People in this stage act normal and don’t need anyone’s help to do their tasks independently.
+However, changes in their brain start to occur years before a person shows symptoms.
+As a result, people in this stage act standard and don’t need anyone’s help to do their tasks independently.

 Stage 2: Very mild cognitive decline

-At this stage, the symptoms started to appear as patients forget about family member names, familiar words, or where they place things.
+At this stage, the symptoms start to appear as patients forget about family members’ names, familiar words, or where they place things.
 As Alzheimer’s is most common in people above 65, it is common to have slight functional difficulties like forgetfulness.

 Stage 3: Mild cognitive decline

 It was usually at this stage when people started to show symptoms of Alzheimer’s clearly.
 This stage lasts up to seven years.
-Close people to the patient may begin to notice signs and symptoms.
+After that, close people to the patient may notice signs and symptoms.

 Patients experience increased forgetfulness along with slight difficulty in focus and concentration.
-As a result of which, there is a noticeable decrease in the patient’s performance, and they are unable to find the right words in a conversation.
+As a result, there is a noticeable decrease in the patient’s performance, and they cannot find the right words in a conversation.
 And finally, people started to show changes in their personalities.